GW Explorer Workshop at Las Vegas Academy

 Binary Black Holes in Action

-The session concluded with an interactive visualization of a binary black hole inspiral, showing how Gravitational-Wave signals evolve as two massive objects merge.
+The first notebook session concluded with an interactive visualization of a binary black hole inspiral, explaining how Gravitational-Wave signals evolve as two massive objects merge.

 A student exploring the GW Explorer binary black hole animation after completing NB1.